-6.7 Systems, Databases and Application Development, Management and Maintenance detailed in the relevant Trust IT guidelines.
+7.6 Systems, Databases and Application Development, Management and Maintenance

 Local database or application creation or development must not be undertaken without prior consultation and agreement with LHIS and the Trust's Data Privacy Team.
 Where agreement is given all database creation and development must align with the Trust wide IM&T Strategy and comply with minimum standards for interoperability, data formats, capacity, auditing, performance and maintainability.